Getting Started as a High School Official

 Why Become an Official

-- Provides an opportunity to serve as an “Officials Representative” on MIAA Sport Committees
+- Provides an opportunity to serve as an “Officials Representative” on MIAA Sport Committees.

 Nominate an Official for MIAA Game Official of the Year